Start9Labs/start-os/CONTRIBUTING.md

 ### Formatting

-Each component of embassyOS contains its own style guide.
+Each component of StartOS contains its own style guide.
 Code must be formatted with the formatter designated for each component.
 These are outlined within each component folder's README.